foopgp/bash-libs/README.md

 All bash-libs executables should also support at least *--help* and *--version* to be passed as a first argument, even if they are sourced instead of executed.

+When sourced, all bash-libs executables should also support a *--bash-completion* option to be passed as first argument, to load a bash completion for the given executable.

 # DIAGNOSTICS

 All bash-libs exposed functions and executables should return zero on normal operation, non-zero on errors.